Cambridge ESV Pitt Minion in Black Goatskin – Review

 Every now and then I confused a verse number for a footnote.
 The numbers for footnotes are at the end of a word, but if the words are close it almost reads like it could be a footnote or verse number.
 They do make them different enough (footnotes are italic).
 I just have to remember that when reading.

 The reference and footnote keys are small enough that they don’t get in the way of reading.
-Even when reading aloud I haven’t had a lot of stumbles like I have with other reference editions.
+Even when reading aloud I haven’t had a lot of stumbles as I have with other reference editions.
 My personal preference is to have no keys within the text itself, but if they’re going to be there then I want them like the Pitt Minion (and Clarion).

 References appear in the center column under the chapter and verse number they correspond to and are keyed to the text with letters.
 References for verses in the left column are at the top and references for the right column are at the bottom of the center column.

 Sometimes there are too many to fit.
-When this is the case the rest are placed at the bottom of the page under the translation notes, under the last verse in the right column, creating two different places to look for references.
+When this is the case the rest is placed at the bottom of the page under the translation notes, under the last verse in the right column, creating two different places to look for references.
 I’d like to see them all in the footer or under the last verse (maybe in each column).
 This would give more space for the text and poetry could look better.

 There are a lot of good quality references that cover both words and themes.
 Here are a few examples of references to help you compare: